A comprehensive pricing outline for all of our programs can be found here.

 Does ICEA offer financial assistance to certification applicants?

-There are no scholarships available at this time.
-However, ICEA’s Equity Pricing Structure is a reflection of our goal to improve birth outcomes for all families in the international community.
+Additionally, ICEA’s Equity Pricing Structure is a reflection of our goal to improve birth outcomes for all families in the international community.
 All pricing is based on data provided by the World Bank based on Gross National Income (GNI).

 Why are the prices for country categories B-D so much cheaper than category A?